-A family history
+A family story

-When he returned to Italy, he bought a small estate of 5 hectares in Refrontolo, hometown of his wife Maria, placed in the heart of the Conegliano Valdobbiadene Prosecco Superiore D.O.C.G. historical production area.
-In 1964 he founded the Company – that still bears his name – cultivating vineyards, raising cows, attending to the woods and, for greater economic support to the family, raising silkworms with mulberry trees, that supported the rows of vines.
-Vincenzo was able to transfer the experience and all the passion to his sons Sante, Luciano and Gabriele, who nowadays lead the company with the help of nephews, Umberto and Francesca, who studied at the historic and renowned School of Enology G.B.
-Cerletti of Conegliano.
-Our wine is nothing but the result of the dedication and the care we attend our vineyard, the love for our land and the passion for what we do.
-These are our values we grew up with, the basis of our business philosophy, always in search of excellence, respecting the tradition.
+When he returned to Italy, he bought a small 5-hectare farm in Refrontolo, the evocative birthplace of his wife Maria in the heart of the historic production area of Conegliano Valdobbiadene Prosecco Superiore D.O.C.G.
+In 1964, he founded the farm that still bears his name, cultivating the vineyards, raising dairy cows, following the woods and, for greater economic support to the family, raising silkworms with mulberries that supported the rows of vines.
+Vincenzo over the years transmits the experience and passion to his sons Sante, Luciano and Gabriele, who lead the company today.
+With them, the nephews, Umberto and Francesca, who have studied at the renowned School of Oenology G.B.
+Cerletti di Conegliano.
+Our wine is the fruit of the dedication and care we devote to our vineyards, of love for our land and a passion for what we do.
+These are our values with which we have grown and which are the basis of our company philosophy, always in search of excellence in respect of tradition.

-The processing in the cellar
+The passito wines What happens in the cellar

 W. Amadeus Mozart, “Don Giovanni”